 You will never know how much progress your board is making unless you measure it annually.
 To measure progress, you need some goals and benchmarks, an important component of your board’s self-assessment.

-Board assessment doesn’t have to be an arduous, extended process.
+Board assessment does not have to be an arduous, extended process.
 Once every three-to-five years, it is good to do an in-depth assessment.
 Then, in the intervening years, a quick check will suffice.
 When possible have a governance consultant guide you through the in-depth assessment.
 They will bring external objectivity and extensive knowledge.

 Once all your input has been gathered and the assessment report prepared, devote some time to a candid discussion of what you will do with the information.
 Ideally, you will create a Board Development Plan for the coming three-to-five years with goals to address the areas where your board can improve.
 Then do a quick check each year to see how you are progressing on that plan as well as making sure no new challenges have arisen.
-If getting started on this seems overwhelming, there’s a simple tool, the Healthy Board Checklist, that you can use to begin incorporating assessment into your governance work.
+If getting started on this seems overwhelming, there is a simple tool, the Healthy Board Checklist, that you can use to begin incorporating assessment into your governance work.